 - Exceeds purity standards

-- Is all-natural and chemical free
+- It is all-natural and chemical-free

 Cons

-- Some pool owners may prefer an alternative medium in order to have less sand to remove when changing
+- Some pool owners may prefer an alternative medium in order to have less sand to remove when changing.

 What Customers Are Saying

-4. hth Pool Filter Sand
+4. HTH Pool Filter Sand

 This sand is a little more expensive than some brands.
-However, the best pool sand filter media is one that won’t add even more impurities to your pool, and this one is also washed to remove impurities. hth pool filter sand also goes through a special grading process to ensure that all grains are as close in size as possible.
+However, the best pool sand filter media is one that won’t add even more impurities to your pool, and this one is also washed to remove impurities.

 Pros